-Only little research has been done on the still relatively young sport of slacklining, so far.
+Only very little research has been done on the still relatively young sport of slacklining, so far.
 There are some studies that examine the sport from a physiological or physical perspective.
 However, not much is known about the people, who slackline.
-This blog post aims to provide a socio-scientific view on the slackline community, e.g. the demographics, skills and motivation of slackliners.
+This blog post aims to provide a socio-scientific view on the slackline community, e.g. the demographics, skills, and motivation of slackliners.

 The information found below is based on a survey conducted in May 2013.
 An online questionnaire in English was used to gather data from slackliners around the world.
 The survey ran for 7 days and got a total of 423 responses from 26 different countries.
 The recruiting for the survey was done mainly through Facebook but also through my personal network and various slackline-related online forums.
 When reviewing the findings below, it is important to keep in mind that the people, who answered the questionnaire, were mainly web-savvy Facebook users, who understand English and have a strong interest in slacklining.
 Had I asked random people on the streets of Brazil or Japan, the responses might have been somewhat different.

 It is also important to know, that this study is not a strictly scientific one.
 My intentions, when conducting the survey, were not to turn my findings into a formal report.
-I decided to do it anyway, because I wanted to make the data available to the public.
-I hope this will spark discussion(s), encourage further research and benefit the sport of slacklining.
+I decided to do it anyway because I wanted to make the data available to the public.
+I hope this will spark discussion(s), encourage further research and ultimately benefit the sport of slacklining.

-The chart above clearly shows that the majority of slackliners is in their 20s and 30s with 54% of slackliners being between the ages of 18-24 and 37% being between 25-34 years.
+The chart above clearly shows that the majority of slackliners are in their 20s and 30s with 54% of slackliners being between the ages of 18-24 and 37% being between 25-34 years.
 Teenagers between 13-17 do not seem to be interested in slacklining.